Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Open your project and delete all the src, resource and include files.
 At this point your project is empty but configured for wxWidgets.
 Go to src, right click, add an existing file.
-Add EngageIDE.cpp and build and run the project.
+Add MyDE.cpp and build and run the project.

 ## Running MyDE (UI controls):
-When you first run the app, it will ask you for the full path of EngageIDE.cpp.
+When you first run the app, it will ask you for the full path of MyDE.cpp.
 This path will depend on your platform.
 Examples:
 OSX -- /Users/$username$/MyDE/MyDE.cpp